txwizard/CRTTime/README.md

 For your convenience, the required CRT libraries are included in the binary packages, and the build scripts deposit a copy into the output directory of each project.

+## ToDo

+Though the project contains two source modules, `AbbreviateTZNameA.C` and `AbbreviateTZNameW.C,` intended to implement substitution of abbreviations for the time zone names returned by strftime, both are stubs, neither of which is wired into the library.

+Strings are currently hard coded, though embedding them as string resources would slightly reduce the size on disk and in memory of the DLL.
+There is, of course, a tad of computational overhead involved in moving the strings into Win32 resource strings, but doing so would pave the way for translations to support other written languages.

 ## The Visual Studio Solution and Projects